Site C Dam - Human Rights at Risk

 Amnesty International recently carried out the first of a series of fact-finding missions to northeastern BC to look at the social impacts of the massive scale of resource development, including oil and gas development, already being carried out in the region.

-Intensive resource development in northeastern BC has created a lot of high wage jobs in the region.
+Intensive resource development in northeast BC has created a lot of high wage jobs in the region.
 But the rapid pace of development and the necessity of bringing in thousands upon thousands of temporary and transient workers to fill these jobs has also created serious social problems that are not being properly dealt with.
 Problems like a severe housing shortage, a shortage of doctors, and a shortage of quality, affordable day care.
 Problems like an enormous gulf in wages between women and men.
 Problems like rampant drug and alcohol abuse.
 Problems like overstretched police forces and underfunded and overworked social service agencies.

 Women’s organizations and other frontline service providers told us that the failure to address the social impacts of existing resource development in the region has created conditions that puts women at much greater risk of violence – and Indigenous women and girls even more so.